Statistical model for collisions and recollisions of inertial particles in mixing flows: Smooth contribution

 We approximate the smooth contribution to $S_1(R)$ as follows.
 The relative motion for two particles is obtained by linearisation of \eqnref{eqm_Stokes}.
-In random incompressible flows, correlations between the particle dynamics and structures in the flow are small.
-This allows for ignoring the position dependence in $\ve u(\ve x,t)$, an \lq ergodic approximation'~\cite{Gus11a}.
-With this approximation it is possible to solve the equation for $V_R$ to obtain~\cite{Gus13c}
+In random incompressible flows, numerical simulations at $\ku\sim 1$ show that effects due to preferential sampling of the velocity field $\ve u$ are small for all values of $\st$ (in contrast to preferential sampling of flow-velocity gradients).
+This allows us to ignore the position dependence in $\ve u(\ve r,t)$.
+It is then possible to solve the equation for $V_R$ to obtain~\cite{Gus13c}